 The treatment plan for ulcerative colitis depends on the severity of the disease.
 Once that’s been determined, a qualified healthcare practitioner will likely prescribe a combination of things, including drug therapies, dietary changes, supportive therapy, and psychotherapy.
 In more serious cases, surgery to remove the colon might be necessary.

-The disease has a relapsing-remitting course; there are periods when symptoms flare up, and periods without symptoms.
+Ulcerative colitis has a relapsing-remitting course; there are periods when symptoms flare up, and periods without symptoms.
 The goal of treatment is to increase remission time between flare-ups and to avoid surgery.
 The surgery is the removal of the colon.
-But with proper treatment and lifestyle modifications, this disease can be managed and people living with the disease can lead normal lives.
+But with proper treatment and lifestyle modifications, ulcerative colitis can be managed and people living with the disease can lead normal lives.